Sun, sand, and ski

-From camel-riding to skiing and manga to melons; Tottori is a prefecture that’s full of surprises.
+From camel riding to skiing and manga to monks, Tottori Prefecture is full of surprises.

-You’ll need to head to Tottori City to see the sakyu, which stretch cinematically 16 km along the San-in coastline and are the only large dunes found in Japan.
-Hiking around the dunes and taking in the spectacularly majestic views is rewarding enough, but there’s also paragliding and sand boarding for a different perspective.
-Taking up residence here are a group of haughty camels, offering up a Lawrence of Japanarabia experience – when they feel like it.
+You’ll need to visit Tottori City to see the dunes.
+They stretch 16km along the San-in coastline and are the only large dunes found in Japan.
+Hiking around the dunes and taking in the spectacular views is rewarding enough, but there’s also paragliding and sandboarding for a different perspective.
+You can go for a stroll across the dunes on a camel for an experience right out of Aladdin.

-Manga fans might also recognise Tottori as the hometown for several famous artists, including Mizuki Shigeru of wonderfully-weird Gegege no Kitaro fame, and Gosho Aoyama, the creator behind the hugely successful Detective Conan, or Case Closed as it’s known abroad.
+Manga fans might also recognize Tottori as the hometown for several famous artists, including Mizuki Shigeru of wonderfully-weird Gegege no Kitaro fame, and Gosho Aoyama, the creator behind the hugely successful Detective Conan—known abroad as Case Closed.

 Even though it’s the highest mountain in the Chugoku region, it’s relatively easy to reach the summit.
-About three hours of hiking will get you to Misen Peak, which has beautiful views of the Sea of Japan, and you can explore the holy sites of Daisen-ji and Ogamiyama shrine on your way.
+About three hours of hiking will get you to Misen Peak, which has beautiful views of the Sea of Japan.
+Explore the holy sites of Daisen-ji and Ogamiyama shrine on your way.

-The climbing season opens over the first weekend of June and is marked with an extraordinary medieval-style torchlight parade at night – anybody is welcome to take part; torches are handed out on a first-come-first-served basis.
-In the winter, the slopes transform into the popular Oku-Daisen Ski Resort
+The climbing season opens over the first weekend of June with an extraordinary medieval-style torchlight parade at night.
+Anybody is welcome to take part, but torches are handed out on a first-come-first-served basis.
+In the winter, the slopes transform into the popular Oku-Daisen Ski Resort.

 Between Daisen and Tottori city, Mount Mitoku is slightly more off-the-beaten-track.
-Built more than 1300 years ago, Nageiredo Hall juts out impossibly from a hollow in the cliff side – architects are still unable to work out how the temple was built.
-Hiking the trails of Mitoku is a real adventure; some sections are near vertical with chains attached to help climbers scale the rocks.
+Built more than 1,300 years ago, Nageiredo Hall juts out impossibly from a hollow in the cliffside.
+Hiking the trails of Mitoku is a real adventure.
+Some sections are near vertical with chains attached to help climbers scale the rocks.
 Don’t forget to pack your best hiking shoes!